ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(5000)
 wend
 ```
-We have changed the `ScanProcess` function here.
-Now the `ProcessList` function is called without any parameter.
-It means that a list of all running processes will be returned in the resulting `processList` array.
+Bot detection algorithm is implemented in the `ScanProcess` function.
+Now the `ProcessList` AutoIt function is called without a parameter.
+Therefore, the resulting `processList` array contains a list of all running processes.
+When we get this list, we can retrieve a path of the executable files, which start each process.

 Process is a set of [**modules**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684232%28v=vs.85%29.aspx).
-Each module represents an executable file or DLL.
-It is possible to get full path of these executable files or DLLs from the module's information.
-This algorithm is encapsulated in the `_ProcessGetLocation` function.
-There is a [`_Crypt_HashFile`](https://www.autoitscript.com/autoit3/docs/libfunctions/_Crypt_HashFile.htm) AutoIt function that allows to calculate MD5 hash sum for the specified file.
-We process the module's executable file with the `_Crypt_HashFile` and then compare resulting MD5 hash sum with the predefined values from the `kCheckMd5` array.
-The array has two values: hash sum for `SimpleBot.exe` binary and hash sum for 'AutoHotKey.exe' binary.
-Therefore, this protection system able to detect both `SimpleBot.ahk` script and compiled version of it.
+Each module matches to one executable or DLL file, which is loaded to the process memory.
+Module contains full information about its file.
+The `_ProcessGetLocation` function retrieves the path to module's file.
+Next step is to calculate a hash sum of this file with the [`_Crypt_HashFile`](https://www.autoitscript.com/autoit3/docs/libfunctions/_Crypt_HashFile.htm) AutoIt function.
+When the hash sum is calculated, we compare it with elements of the `kCheckMd5` array.
+This array contains hash sums of the `SimpleBot.exe` and 'AutoHotKey.exe' executable files in our case.
+This allows the protection system to detect both the `SimpleBot.ahk` script and the `SimpleBot.exe` application.

 This is an algorithm of the `_ProcessGetLocation` function:

-1. Call a [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function to receive a handle of the process.
+1. Call the [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function to get a handle of specified process.
-2. Call a [`EnumProcessModules`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682631%28v=vs.85%29.aspx) WinAPI function to get list of modules of the process that is passed to the function by a handle.
+2. Call the [`EnumProcessModules`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682631%28v=vs.85%29.aspx) WinAPI function to get a list of process' modules.
-3. Call a [`GetModuleFileNameEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683198%28v=vs.85%29.aspx) WinApi function to get full path of the executable file.
-First module in the list returned by `EnumProcessModules`  function matches to the executable file and all others modules match to DLLs.
+3. Call the [`GetModuleFileNameEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683198%28v=vs.85%29.aspx) WinApi function to get a full path of module's file.
+First module in the list, which is returned by `EnumProcessModules` function, always matches to the executable file and all others modules match to DLLs.

-You can launch `Md5ScanProtection.au3` script and check that both `SimpleBot.ahk` script and `SimpleBot.exe` executable file are detected successfully.
-In case the `SimpleBot.ahk` script is not detected, it means that you use another version of AutoHotKey application.
-You should check correct MD5 sum of the application in a `debug.log` file and change the `kCheckMd5` array accordingly.
+You can launch the `Md5ScanProtection.au3` script and check that both `SimpleBot.ahk` script and `SimpleBot.exe` executable file are detected successfully.
+In case the `SimpleBot.ahk` script is not detected, you use a version of AutoHotKey application, which differs from mine.
+To fix it, you should read the correct MD5 sum of the `AutoHotKey.exe` executable in the `debug.log` file and change the `kCheckMd5` array accordingly.

-There are several ways to improve a bot allowing to avoid the `Md5ScanProtection.au3` protection system.
-All of them focus on changing a content of the executable file.
-This is a list of these ways:
+There are several ways to improve our bot to avoid the `Md5ScanProtection.au3` script.
+All these ways focus on change a content of the executable file.
+This is a list of possible changes:

 1. Perform a minor change of the `SimpleBot.ahk` script for example in the delay value.
 Then compile a new version of the script with `Ahk2Exe.exe` application.

-2. Patch a header of the `AutoHotKey.exe` executable file with an editor for binary files. [**HT editor**](http://hte.sourceforge.net) is an example of this kind of editors.
+2. Patch a header of the `AutoHotKey.exe` executable file with binary files editor (for example with [**HT editor**](http://hte.sourceforge.net))

-The safest way to change executable file header is changing timestamp of the file creation in [**COFF**](https://en.wikipedia.org/wiki/COFF) header.
+It is dangerous to make changes in the executable file.
+These can broke the file and the application will crash at startup.
+But [**COFF**](https://en.wikipedia.org/wiki/COFF) header of the executable file contains several standard fields, which values do not affect behaviour of the application.
+Time of the file creation is one of these fields.
 This is an algorithm to change it with HT editor:

 1. Launch the HT editor application with the administrator privileges.
-This is a `ht-2.1.0-win32.exe` filename for the current version of the application.
-It will be convenient to copy the editor into the directory with an `AutoHotKey.exe` file.
+It will be convenient to copy the editor into the directory with the `AutoHotKey.exe` file.
 2. Press *F3* key to pop up the "open file" dialog.
-3. Press *Tab* for switching to the "files" list and select an `AutoHotKey.exe` file.
-Press *Enter* to open the selected file.
+3. Press *Tab* to switch to the "files" list.
+Then select the `AutoHotKey.exe` file.
+Press *Enter* to open this file.
 4. Press *F6* key to open the "select mode" dialog with the list of available modes.
-Select a "- pe/header" item of the list.
-Now you see a headers list of the executable file.
+Choose the "- pe/header" mode.
+Now you see a list of executable file headers.
-5. Select the "COFF header" item and press *Enter*.
-Select a "time-data stamp" field of the header.
+5. Choose the "COFF header" and press *Enter*.
+Select the "time-data stamp" field of the header.
-6. Press *F4* key to start editing a timestamp value.
+6. Press *F4* key to edit the timestamp value.
 Change the value.
-7. Press *F4* and select "Yes" option in the "confirmation" dialog to save changes.
+7. Press *F4* and choose "Yes" option in the "confirmation" dialog to save changes.

 This is a screenshot of HT editor application at the changing timestamp step:

 ![HT Editor](ht-editor.png)

-You get a new `AutoHotKey.exe` executable file which content differs from the original file.
-It means that a MD5 hash sum for the new file will differ from a hash sum for the original file.
-Now `Md5ScanProtection.au3` is not able to detect any launched AutoHotKey script.
+You get a new `AutoHotKey.exe` executable file, which content differs from the original file.
+Therefore, a MD5 hash sum of the new file differs from the hash sum of the original one.
+Now `Md5ScanProtection.au3` script is not able to detect launched AutoHotKey process.

-Possible way to improve the protection system is usage more difficult approaches to analyze a content of executable files.
-It is possible to check sequence of bytes in the specific place of the file by calculating a hash sum only for these bytes.
+Possible way to improve the protection system is to use advanced techniques to analyze a content of executable files.
+You can check a sequence of bytes in specific place of the file if you calculate a hash sum for these bytes only.

 ## Keyboard State Checking